MagForceSeven/Starfire/StarfireUtilities/README.md

 A utility that leverages the self registering execs to provide another (sometimes easier) way to do console commands than having to mess around with the cheat manager or reflection limitations.

-It has the downside that the input params are directly visible when triggering the exec and that the input is a string, but the code includes utilities to make that less painful and sufficiently typesafe.
+It has the downside that the input params aren't directly visible when triggering the exec and that the input is a string, but the code includes utilities to make that less painful and sufficiently typesafe.
 The conversion from string to value is also extensible through template "trickery" for any project/plugin specific types.
 See _Exec_DataDefinition.h/cpp_ in Starfire Assets for an example of such an extension.

 ### Type Utilities
 _TypeUtilities.h/hpp/cpp_